Skip to content

 All applications are subject to review before acceptance.
 New and transfer applicants are placed on the same waiting list.

 The approximate waiting period varies depending on the type and size of the apartment and the applicant's wait list priority.
-Current wait list estimates are listed on the University Student Apartments website.
+Current wait list estimates are listed on the Sunnyside Apartments website.

 New applicants and transfers must accept the first apartment offered or be placed at the end of the waiting list.
 If an apartment assignment is accepted but canceled before move in, all amounts paid are forfeited and the application is canceled.